Car Finance Explained: Your Car Finance Options

 Pros:

-- Simplest option for financing a car
+- A personal loan is the simplest option for financing a car

 - Best for those with a good credit rating